-The post-BSN to DNP with MSN exit with a major in CNL requires a total of 72 credits.
-A total of 41credit hours and 300-400 clinical hours must be completed for the MSN exit where the Master of Science in Nursing is conferred.
-Since the clinical nurse leader major does not include an advanced nursing practice major, these students complete an Executive Leadership bridge (6 credits) to the DNP.
-After the bridge, 25 credits and additional clinical hours are required for the completion of the DNP.
+The post-BSN to DNP with MSN exit with a major in CNL requires a total of 41 credit hours and 400-500 clinical hours must be completed for the MSN exit where the Master of Science in Nursing is conferred.
+Students will be required to complete an advanced practice or organizational leadership bridge in order to matriculate to the DNP.
+Coursework will be mutually determined by a gap analysis.
+After the bridge, 24 credits and additional clinical hours are required for the CONP.